The Death that Defeated Eternal Death

 There is a way that seems right to a man, but its end is the way to death.
 Proverbs 14:12 ESV®

 We celebrate Christmas and Easter, not because of a jolly fat man and a super bunny, but because these two holidays tell the story of why and how we can go to heaven.
 The why is because Jesus Who created life has the power, ability and authority to pay for the sins that brought death to us, and that is what He did.
-The how is we need to believe in the One Who died for us – saving us from our sins - giving us heaven.
+The how is we need to believe in the One Who died for us – giving us heaven.
 (John 3:16; 2 Timothy 1:9-10).

 For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord. / ...so we also have believed in Christ Jesus, in order to be justified by faith in Christ and not by works of the law, because by works of the law no one will be justified. / But as it is, he (Jesus) has appeared once for all at the end of the ages to put away sin by the sacrifice of himself.
 And just as it is appointed for man to die once, and after that comes judgment, so Christ, having been offered once to bear the sins of many...
 Romans 6:23; Galatians 2:16; Hebrews 9:26-28 ESV®

 Heaven or not?
-Did you know you have a choice on what will happen to you after you die?
+Did you know you have a choice about what will happen to you after you die?
 You can chose heaven through believing in Jesus and what he did for you, or eternal death in hell through your own endeavors.
+What's your choice?

 The crucifixion and God's wrath

-In John 19:30, Jesus cries out "It is finished, ... as He gave up His Spirit."
+In John 19:30, Jesus cries out "It is finished, ... he bowed his head and gave up his spirit."
 No person took Jesus' life.
 He chose death, so we could have life.
 The work it took to save us had just been finished on the cross.
 God's wrath against our sin was totally satisfied.
 Forgiveness of our sins was accomplished.
 (Luke 23:46; John 10:17:18; Ephesians 1:7).
 A person normally dies a slow death by crucifixion, but this wasn't a normal death.
 It was the death of the Creator - the God of the universe - for us.

 A boy went to a Bible camp.
 He loved the activities until the nightly Bible devotional.
 He would then distract everyone and put his hands over his ears.
 At the end of the camp the kids were asked if any wanted to put their faith in Jesus Who died for their sins.
 The boy who didn't want to hear, to the surprise of all the counselors, was the first to come up.
 They asked him, "Why?"
 He said, "I know, I am naughty but Jesus loved me enough to suffer and die for me anyway.
 Why wouldn't I want to follow Him."
 What are your feelings about Jesus’ crucifixion?